Gunga-D/wbL0/README.md

 - data storage
 - providing the access for data in various ways

-So the service allows to work with data by http requests and message queue
+So the service allows to work with data by http requests and message queue.

 ### Details